kylantis/fusion-ui/README.md

 ### Philosophy

-We believe that the future of web development is templating-based and model-driven, and this cutting edge web ui framework aims to explore this new frontier.
+We believe that the future of web development is templating-based and model-driven, and this cutting edge web framework aims to explore this new frontier.

 From our research, we know that the current paradigm for building web applications is not sustainable, as it is unable to evolve to meet the demands of tomorrow's data-driven applications.

 Hence, we propose a new paradigm for architecting web applications.

 Our approach is simple
-- Developers create a Component using the technologies you know and love HTML, CSS and Javascript.
+- Developers create components using the familiar technologies they know and love, i.e. HTML, CSS and Javascript.
 We have designed a custom handlebars dialect that allows developers to embed control flow logic into their markup.
 - As part of the development process, developers are able model the component's data domain - using multiple paradigms.
-- The Component is then compiled into a format - which can be embedded into any server-side application.
+- Components are compiled into a format - which can be embedded into any server-side application.
 - The Kylantis enterprise server natively integrates with Fusion UI framework - so you can seamlessly create UI pages using only Java - This is unprecedented.